benjamincrozat/content/posts/php-enums.md

 Pretty neat, right?

-## A Deep Dive into PHP Enums and Their Comparison with Classes
+## A deep dive into PHP Enums and their comparison with classes

 In our journey with PHP Enums so far, you might have noticed that they are similar to classes.